arangodb/arangodb/Documentation/DocuBlocks/Rest/BackupRestore/post_admin_backup_delete.md

 @RESTRETURNCODES

 @RESTRETURNCODE{400}
-If the create command is invoced with bad parameters or any HTTP method other than `POST`, then a *HTTP 400* is returned.
+If the create command is invoked with bad parameters or any HTTP method other than `POST`, then an *HTTP 400* is returned.

 @RESTRETURNCODE{404}
-If a backup corresponding to the identifier, `id`,  cannot be found.
+If a backup corresponding to the identifier `id` cannot be found.

 @EXAMPLES